Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Malden

-Malden is a suburb just north of Boston, but it’s a great option for anyone looking for moderately priced apartments.
-The area is mainly residential and has two stops along the Orange Line, allowing students to travel into Downtown, Northeastern University, and the Colleges of the Fenway in about 30 or 40 minutes.
-Students can take Malden’s Oak Grove or Malden Center stop to the Ruggles Street station, which is located next to Northeastern University and within walking distance of the Colleges of the Fenway.
-Students who attend other schools can take the Orange Line downtown and switch to the appropriate lines as well.
-There are also multiple bus stops in Malden, so having a car isn’t a necessity here.
+Malden is a suburb just north of Boston with a wide selection of moderately priced apartments.
+The area is mainly residential and has two stops along the Orange Line, allowing students to travel to Downtown, Northeastern University, and the Colleges of the Fenway in about 30-40 minutes.
+Students can take the Malden’s Oak Grove or Malden Center stop to the Ruggles Street station, which is located next to Northeastern University and within walking distance of the Colleges of the Fenway.
+Students attending other schools can take the Orange Line downtown and switch to another line.
+Or, they can also take advantage of Malden’s multiple bus routes.

 Malden Average Rent Prices by the Bedroom